psymmetry/make-docker-compose-terraform/README.md

 ---
 ## :computer: Setup

 1. Before running `make` commands, you will first need to **authenticate** to the cloud provider you're using when running commands locally.
-AWS is being used in this example skeleton repo to build an S3 bucket.
-There are a few open source tools such as [awsume](https://awsu.me/) that can perform this task quite well, especially if having to switch to multiple accounts.
+AWS is being used in this example to build an S3 bucket.
+There are a few open source tools such as [awsume](https://awsu.me/) that can perform this task quite well, especially when switching between multiple accounts.

 2. The `./infra/config/dev/dev.tfvars` file and  `./infra/config/dev/dev.backend` file both need to be updated before running `make` commands.
 Below is an example of `dev` environment variables being used.
 The same pattern can be applied for other environments.